 The dimensions of the Nomatic tell us that it is on the smaller side.
-With a height of only 18”, this is a backpack you can easily use as a carry on.
-It will fit under every seat, and I doubt it will ever exceed an airline’s carry on restrictions.
+With a height of only 18”, this is a backpack you can easily use as a carry-on.
+It will fit under every seat, and I doubt it will ever exceed an airline’s carry-on restrictions.

 The backpack weighs just 4 lbs, so it is rather lightweight.
 Especially for an everyday backpack, which comes with quite a lot of features.
 And which is made from a heavy-duty material that we’ll talk about a bit later.
 Sure, we’ve seen plenty of ridiculously lightweight backpacks (like the Osprey Levity), but 4 lbs is actually really good for such a sturdy everyday pack.

 Last but not least, we can see that the Nomatic has expandable capacity – a feature rarely seen on backpacks.
-We’ll discuss this in more details later; for now, it’s enough to know that the maximum capacity of this backpack is 24 liters.
+We’ll discuss this in more detail later; for now, it’s enough to know that the maximum capacity of this backpack is 24 liters.
 That’s more than enough for your day-to-day necessities, and even plenty for an overnight stay.

 The Nomatic backpack is made from tarpaulin – a very strong, durable, waterproof and flexible material.
 It is usually made from either polyester or canvas cloth, which is then coated with polyurethane for improved water resistance.